Don Juan, or If Don Juan Were a Woman: Plot

 Back in France, Pierre is nearly destitute.
 He enters a bar where he spots Jeanne whom he blames for ruining him.
 Jeanne then rides with Louis Prévost and his wife Clara.
 Later that night, Louis hosts a party at his suite.
 There, Clara discusses her marriage with Jeanne, in which Clara states Louis is a savage.
 Angered, Louis tosses Clara into an interior pool, upsetting Clara who runs upstairs.
 Afterwards, Jeanne accepts an invitation to London with Louis and Clara.
 On the train ride there, Jeanne and Clara form a romantic bond.

 In London, Louis finds Jeanne and Clara in bed together, in which he hopes to engage in a ménage à trois.
 However, the two women dress together for a walk, but Louis orders them to stay.
 Jeanne spitefully tells Louis she was never interested in him, and instead wanted to possess him through Clara.
 In anger, Louis repeatedly slaps her.
 Jeanne briefly pauses on recounting her story, declining to reveal her true crime.
 Paul decides to leave until he learns Jeanne has locked the door from the inside.
 She and Paul fight over the house key, and Jeanne continues her story.

 Jeanne then reflects on her relationship with the guitarist, whom she had spotted at Louis's party.
 After the nightclub closes, the guitarist continues to serenade Jeanne.
-Jeanne asks the guitarist if she will give up everything for her.
+Jeanne asks the guitarist if he will give up everything for her.
 He agrees, and the two consummate until she leaves.
 Depressed, the guitarist slits his wrists with broken glass.
 Jeanne calls the ambulance but the guitarist is dead.

 Jeanne confesses her guilt, and she and Paul have sex.
 Jeanne meets with Léporella where she spots Pierre outside, wherein she arranges to meet with him tomorrow.
 Before Jeanne arrives, Pierre doses the floor with gasoline, and when she does, he ignites a fire.
 Pierre escapes, but Jeanne is burnt alive.